WeersmaLabIBD/Microbiome/Protocol_Exome_project.md

 ```
 2.creating samplesheet from bam files, the outfile is Exomeproject.csv
 ```
+# creat_samplesheet.sh is in general tools folder

 sh creat_samplesheet.sh -{PATH of samples}
 ```
 3.BamToFastq
 ```
 # using bamTofastq.sh to create script for each bam file
+# bamTofastq.sh is in general tools folder

 sbatch bamTofastq.sh
 for i in $(ll | grep bamTofq | awk '{print $9}')